JetBrains/kotlin-web-site/pages/docs/reference/data-science-overview.md

 ### Jupyter Kotlin kernel

-The Jupyter Notebook is an open-source web application that allows you to create and share documents (aka "notebooks") that can contain code, visualizations and markdown text.
+The Jupyter Notebook is an open-source web application that allows you to create and share documents (aka "notebooks") that can contain code, visualizations, and markdown text.
 [Kotlin-jupyter](https://github.com/Kotlin/kotlin-jupyter) is an open source project that brings Kotlin support to Jupyter Notebook.